uutils/procps/README.md

 * `tload`: Prints a graphical representation of system load average to the terminal.
 * `top`: Displays real-time information about system processes.
 * `vmstat`: Reports information about processes, memory, paging, block IO, traps, and CPU activity.
-* `w`: Shows who is logged on and what they are doing.
 * `watch`: Executes a program periodically, showing output fullscreen.
 * `pkill`: Kills processes based on name and other attributes.
 * `snice`: Changes the scheduling priority of a running process.